Feb

 Writers Read: Ukiah's Literary Salon

 Writers Read has been happening in Ukiah since 1999, and occurs on the last Thursday of almost every month.
 The program focuses on poetry, spoken word, short stories, song, and expository prose.
 The evening begins with a featured reader and then is followed by an hour of open mic starting around 8:00.
+There is no fee, but donations are warmly welcome.

 View Event →